Ervatão

 Ervatão or Porto de Ervatão is a beach on the southeast coast of the island of Boa Vista in Cape Verde.
-At its eastern end is the headland Ponta de Ervatão.
+At its eastern end is the headland Ponta de Ervatão, and at its western end is the headland Ponta Cosme.
 Ervatão is part of the Turtle Nature Reserve (Portuguese: Reserva Natural Tartaruga).
 The area of Ervatão receives 70% of all turtles nesting on Boa Vista.
 In July 2009, 8,000 turtle nests were counted.